todogroup/osposurvey/2020/questions.md

 * Contributing upstream to open source projects
 * Sponsoring open source projects, events or foundations
 * Allowing employees to contribute to non-work-related open source projects in their personal time
->LH, 4/22/20, questions choices updated vs last year

 6. Does your company have a management initiative or program (either formal or informal) around open source?
->LH, note for survey coding, 4/20/20 - question wording improved.
-Make a note of it in chart, but the change does not impact the meaning of the question.
 * Yes
 * No, but planning one
 * No